phicore/Yocto-on-WSL2/README.md

 ## Installing a X11 server

-In Windows(not WSL), download and install MobaXterm (free version): https://mobaxterm.mobatek.net/download.html
+In Windows (not WSL), download and install MobaXterm: https://mobaxterm.mobatek.net/download.html

 Download the portable version and add it for instance in the WSL folder.